 Colorado Clivia Company is the home to a collection of Clivia, a plant native to South Africa.
 Most of this collection includes very special genetic characteristics.
 We are always on the lookout for smaller more compact plants, wider leaves, fuller umbels, larger blossoms, and unusual colors within the six Clivia species.
 Each year we take special care to add new and interesting items to our collection, many imported from South Africa and other countries.
 And using the collection we periodically produce seeds, seedlings, and plants so we can share the exciting things we have found or developed.
 We would encourage all to go to Our Store to view our current offerings.

-Our collection of almost 2000 plants is housed in a commercial greenhouse located in the western suburbs of Denver, Colorado.
+Our collection of over 1000 plants is housed in a commercial greenhouse located in the western suburbs of Denver, Colorado.
 Here we enjoy a climate with over 300 sunny days per year, and because of our mile high ground elevation, a brighter, more intense sunlight than found in many parts of the United States.
 Our greenhouse is generally not open to the public, but if you via email, we would be happy to arrange a special tour.

 In addition to the email contact link just listed and shown in the lower left corner of this web page, you can also contact us using the following addresses: